evennia/evennia/docs/source/Setup/Config-Nginx.md

 # Configuring NGINX for Evennia with SSL

+[Nginx](https://nginx.org/en/) is a proxy server; you can put it between Evennia and the outside world to serve your game over encrypted connections.
+Another alternative is [HAProxy](./Config-HAProxy.md).

 > This is NOT a full set-up guide!
-It assumes you know how to get your own letsencrypt certs, that you already have nginx installed, and that you are familiar with nginx configuration files. **If you don't already use nginx,** you should follow the [guide for using HAProxy](Config-HAProxy) instead.
+It assumes you know how to get your own `Letsencrypt` certificates, that you already have nginx installed, and that you are familiar with Nginx configuration files. **If you don't already use nginx,** you are probably better off using the [guide for using HAProxy](./Config-HAProxy.md) instead.

 ## SSL on the website and websocket